poezio/poezio/doc/source/install.rst

     docker pull poezio/poezio

-In order to run poezio with non-temporary config and logs, and to have the right colors, you have to share the ``TERM`` env var and some directories:
+In order to run poezio with non-temporary config and logs, and to have the right colors, you have to share the ``TERM`` env var and some directories that should be created beforehand:

 .. code-block:: bash

+    mkdir -p ~/.config/poezio ~/.local/share/poezio
     docker run -it -e TERM -v ~/.config/poezio:/home/poezio-user/.config/poezio -v ~/.local/share/poezio:/home/poezio-user/.local/share/poezio poezio/poezio